Core messages

 What are the most common thyroid diseases?

-How do I recognize a thyroid dysfunction?
+How do I recognize a thyroid malfunction?

-How do I recognize a thyroid dysfunction?
+How do I recognize a thyroid malfunction?

 What can I do to support my thyroid health?